Lysenko-E/Projects-Programs/MR_T1_to_T2_filtering_visualisation/readme.md

 This was a project made out of curiosity, not for clinical use.

 \# Requirements

 \- OpenCV (cv2): image loading, normalization, labeling, display, saving

-\- NumPy: numerical operations and intensity transformations No medical imaging libraries (SimpleITK, NiBabel, etc.) are required for this 2D demonstration.
+\- NumPy: numerical operations and intensity transformations

+No medical imaging libraries (SimpleITK, NiBabel, etc.) are required for this 2D demonstration.

+!
+Please change the path inside the code to own location
 ---
 Install the required Python libraries using the following:
 ```bash